Beijing 2022: Monobob makes Olympic debut, with an impact on female bobsledding | DW | 12.02.2022

 Meyers Taylor would have also liked to compete in a four-woman event, recognizing that is the discipline everyone wants to see.

-"Driving a four-man is one of the coolest events ever and it's the biggest event in our sport," she told DW.
-"Everybody jumping into this little sled, it's exciting, it's fast, it's furious.
-It's one of the highlight events of the Games."
+"Driving a four-man is one of the coolest events ever and it's the biggest event in our sport," she said.
+"Everybody jumping into this little sled — it's exciting, it's fast, it's furious.
+It's one of the highlight events of the games."

 The American did admit that monobob does progress the sport forward and has received appreciation from her male colleagues.

-"The guys are watching us and being like 'oh my god.
-That thing is out of control,'" she said.
+"The guys are watching us and being like: 'Oh my god — hat thing is out of control,'" she said.
 "And they have much more appreciation, especially as the competitions are getting better and better."

 "This is a step in the right direction, but I think there is still more to be done," she said.